 - Garnish with a fresh basil leaf and serve with your favorite sides.

-Serve with:
+Serve

-Steamed Broccoli White Rice (plain)
+Steamed Broccoli, White Rice (plain)

 Post a Comment